MichaelObasa/MichaelObasa/README.md

 I'm a DevOps Engineer focused on cloud automation, infrastructure as code, and continuous delivery.
 I build real-world projects that help sharpen my skills while serving as examples for others on a similar path.

-I didn’t start in tech—I studied Political Science and began my career in Private Equity and FMCG, working with brands like Virgin Media, Pepsi, and Budweiser.
+I didn’t start in tech—I studied Political Science and began my career in Private Equity and the FMCG sector, working with brands like Virgin Media, Pepsi, and Budweiser.
 But a deep interest in tech led me to pivot, and now I use tools like Azure, AWS, Docker, Terraform, and Kubernetes to help businesses automate and scale their systems efficiently.

 ---